 The Mercier-Hochelaga-Maisonneuve borough is divided into three areas, Mercier East, Mercier West and Hochelaga-Maisonneuve.

 Mercier is where the Louis-Hyppolyte-La Fontaine bridge-tunnel is located and Hochelaga-Maisonneuve is is where health care and assistance is the first economic sector followed by retail trade and then by the manufacturing sector.

-The Mercier-Hochelaga-Maisonneuve borough offers a multitude of local stores on its major commercial streets such as Beaubien, a major east-west street, Notre-Dame with a few shops but with no real commercial activity along with Sherbrooke, Hochelaga and Desormeaux streets.
+The Mercier-Hochelaga-Maisonneuve borough offers a multitude of local stores on its major commercial streets such as Beaubien, a major east-west street, Notre-Dame with a few shops but with no real commercial activity and Sherbrooke, Hochelaga and Desormeaux also considered commercial streets.